itemiral/Medical-Image-Data-Segmentation/README.md

 Currently it contains 3 different U-net architectures:
 1) Basic one
-2) U-net with 1 attention channel
+2) U-net with 1 attention gate
-3) U-net with double attention channel
+3) U-net with double attention gate

 I saved each model after training, so you can just go straight to the testing portion of the assignment after uploading the model to Colab
 1) unet_SCC_model.h5  ----  U-net run with just the Sparse Cross-Entropy Loss